fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 *25) What is an accessor method?*
 An accessor method, is an instance method defined within a class that allows instance variables to be both accessed (has the functionality of a getter method) and overwritten (functionality of a setter method).

-Accessor methods can be subject to method access control, such that only methods defined within the class can access/overwrite instance variables (in the case of a `private` accessor method), made `public` (such that all of the program can access/overwrite instance variables), or made `protected`, such that only methods defined within the class or other instances of the same class can access/overwrite instance variables.
+Accessor methods can be subject to method access control, such that only methods defined within the class can access/overwrite instance variables (in the case of a `private` accessor method), made `public` (such that all of the program can access/overwrite instance variables - this is the default level of method access control), or made `protected`, such that only methods defined within the class or subclass or other instances of the same class or subclass can access/overwrite instance variables.

 Ruby has an `attr_accessor` method from the `Module` class that creates both a getter and setter method.

 *26) What is a getter method?*
-A getter method is an instance method we define in a class that allows us to read an instance variable by returning the value of the instance variable.
+A getter method is an instance method we define in a class that allows us to return the value of an instance variable by calling this method on an object instantiated from a class.
 Ruby has a shorthand `Module#attr_reader` method that allows us to quickly create a getter method inside a class definition.
+Getter methods, like other instance methods, can be be subject to method access control.

 An important aside is that while getter methods are intended to read instance variables (they do not provide an explicit ability to reassign values assigned to instance variables), they can be prone to destructive methods.